ptagell/garden-watering-project/readme.md

 * **Learning raspberry pi.**
 Hurrah.
 In we go.

-## Method
+## Method & Progress

 From a hardware perspective, I'm feeling pretty confident.
-Plug the things together in a circut and then plumb in the solenoids to the existing pipes.
+Plug the things together in a circuit and then plumb in the solenoids to the existing pipes.

 Software is where it seems like there is more complexity, so I'm writing out these as somewhat logical steps to follow in this project.